Entanglement of formation of mixed many-body quantum states via Tree Tensor Operators

 \acknowledgements

-We thank M. Dalmonte and B. Kraus for stimulating discussions.
+We thank M. Gerster for his support in software development, as well as M. Dalmonte and B. Kraus for stimulating discussions.
 Authors kindly acknowledge support from the Italian PRIN2017 and Fondazione CARIPARO, the Horizon 2020 re-search and innovation programme under grant agreementNo 817482 (Quantum Flagship - PASQuanS), the Quan-tERA projects QTFLAG and QuantHEP, the DFGproject TWITTER, and the Austrian Research Promotion Agency (FFG) via QFTE project AutomatiQ.
 We acknowledge computational re-sources by the Cloud Veneto.
 This research was supported in part by the National Science Foundation under Grant No. NSF PHY-1748958.